 Children from 7 months to 3 years of age, need about 3 mg of Zinc per day.1

 Where to find it: Beans, nuts, red meat, oysters are all excellent sources.

 Selenium is a powerful antioxidant that supports the immune system and liver function.
 It has been shown to lower inflammation by lowering oxidative stress and inhibiting the replication of viruses.6

 Children 1 to 3 years of age should have about 20 micrograms per day.

-Is one of the most critical nutrients for development.
-You’ve probably noticed that we often wax poetic about iron’s role in neural development.
+Iron is one of the most critical nutrients for development.
+There are many healthy baby foods to find iron, and you’ve probably noticed that Yumi often talks about iron’s role in neural development.
 But it’s also necessary for biochemical reactions for your baby’s immune cells and blood production.3

 From 7 to 12 months, babies are recommended to have 11mg of iron per day.
 From 1 to 3 years, the recommended daily amount is 7mg.

 Where to find it: White beans, lentils, spinach (other dark leafy greens), organ meats.